Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces

 Since $u$ has a $2^{n-1}$-th root in $\widehat{\sO}_{S,s}$, we see that $T\otimes_S \widehat{\sO}_{S,s}$ has $2^{n-1}$ connected components, permuted cyclically by the subgroup $\mu_{2^{n-1}}\subset \mu_{2^n}$, and each of those is isomorphic to

-On each of these connected components, the divisor $\pi^*C$ is equal to $(T=0)$ and hence regular.
+On each of these connected components, the divisor $\pi^*C$ is equal to $(\mathcal{T}=0)$ and hence regular.
 Moreover:

 This analysis shows the following.
 First, the surface $T$ is regular along $\pi^*C$.
 Moreover, if $C$ is a $4A_1$-curve of $(S,D)$, then: \begin{itemize} \item each of the irreducible component of $\pi^*C$ is regular, has degree $2$ over $C$ and ramifies over the four $A_1$-singularities.
 It does not ramify over any other point, since $(S,C)$ is snc along $C\setminus \Sing(S)$ by \autoref{lemma:4A_1_is_isolated}; \item $\pi^*C$ has $2^{n-1}$ irreducible components that are permuted cyclically by the sub-group $\mu_{2^{n-1}}(k)$; \end{itemize} The Riemann--Hurwitz formula shows that each connected component of $\pi^*C$ has genus $1$.
 Since $(T,\pi^*D)$ is globally sharply $F$-split we deduce that each component of $\pi^*C$ is ordinary.
-Moreover, by \autoref{prop:genus_1_forces_Z_linear_CY_cond} we see that $\sO(K_T+\pi^*D)$ is actually globally trivial.
-This implies that